Wealth and Freedom.

 - Preferential Treatment: Also, the children of successful applicants from the five Caribbean countries plus Vanuatu can receive preferential treatment inside the UK for student visas and work visas.

-- Dual Citizenship Permitted – All five Caribbean economic citizenship programs plus Vanuatu permit dual citizenship.
+- Dual Citizenship Permitted – All five Caribbean citizenship by investment programs plus Vanuatu permit dual citizenship.
 Additionally, there is no requirement to notify the applicant’s home country of their application for second citizenship.

 - No Conventional Requirements: Furthermore, the five Caribbean countries do not impose any conventional requirements such as fluency in the national language, marriage, family descent, religion or place of birth and international income is tax free.
 None of the five Caribbean countries impose conscription into the military service.
 Indeed, each country promoted here is politically neutral and they do not maintain armed forces.